rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 lastmod = "2023-06-10"
 +++

 RsyncUI is a pure *SwiftUI* based macOS application utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the real synchronizing task, not RsyncUI.
 RsyncUI is a GUI only on top of rsync.
 RsyncUI is signed and notarized by Apple.
-There are no third party libraries included in the code.
-It is thought three source codes not developed by me are included in the code.
-The third parts source code is only for support and not critical if removed.

 Check out [the categories](/categories) for information about other topics not linked to on this page.

 ## Before commencing use of RsyncUI